DaintyJet/VCHAT_SEH/README.md

 2. Preform the [SEH Exploit on the GMON command](https://github.com/DaintyJet/VChat_GMON_SEH) with SEHOP Enabled.

 ## SafeSEH
-SafeSEH is a mitigation strategy that can be applied to application to help mitigate overflows that leverage the SEH chin to gain control over the flow of execution.
+SafeSEH is a mitigation strategy that can be applied to applications to help mitigate overflows that leverage the SEH chin to gain control over the flow of execution.
 Unlike SEHOP, this mitigation is applied on a per-application basis at compiled time as this mitigation generates a table of valid exception handlers the SEH Entries can contain.
-At the time of writing there is no way to generate this table for a program to use once the application binary has been generated.
-As SafeSEH can only be applied to programs at compile time this means we cannot protect already existing programs unless we re-compile them with SafeSEH enabled.
-Additionally its inability to protect handlers that points to an external functions or module that do not support SafeSEH is an additional limitation.
-This is why SafeSEH although powerful is considered to be a weaker protection than SEHOP due to these limitations.
+At the time of writing, there is no way to generate this table for a program to use once the application binary has been generated.
+As SafeSEH can only be applied to programs at compile time, this means we cannot protect already existing programs unless we re-compile them with SafeSEH enabled.
+Additionally, its inability to protect handlers that point to external functions or modules that do not support SafeSEH is an additional limitation.
+This is why SafeSEH, although powerful, is considered to be a weaker protection than SEHOP due to these limitations.

-The SafeSEH table is generated by the linker during the compilation process, per the Microsoft reference [16] this replies on using the C standard library.
+The SafeSEH table is generated by the linker during the compilation process, per the Microsoft reference [16] this relies on using the C standard library.
 If you are not using the C standard library you can include the following code [16]:
 ```c
 #include <windows.h>
 extern DWORD_PTR __security_cookie;  /* /GS security cookie */